-As a PELE student, what do I want to know about coursework?
+What do I want to know about coursework?

-PELE students complete the same # of credits and courses as all Azrieli students.
+PELE students complete the same number of credits and courses as all Azrieli students.
 Coursework consists of 10 three-credit courses.
 7 of these 10 courses are core courses and 3 are electives.